An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Conclusions

 \section{Conclusions}

 In this work, an efficient quantum algorithm based on the Linear Combination of Hamiltonian Simulations (LCHS) has been proposed for simulating dissipative initial-value problems.
 In this method, a nonunitary operator represented by an exponential function of a non-Hermitian generator is approximated by a weighted sum of Hamiltonian evolutions that depend on the Hermitian components of the generator and on an additional Fourier coordinate.
-By recasting the Fourier coordinate as a trigonometric function, we derived an efficient encoding of the LCHS sum into a quantum circuit.
-Due to this, the circuit scales linearly with the simulated time and logarithmically with the number of terms in the sum.
-The quantum circuit was tested by modeling the advection-diffusion equation with a uniform velocity and diffusivity, and the numerical simulations confirmed the scaling of the proposed circuit.
-The proposed encoding of dissipative problems can be used for solving a wide class of nonunitary differential equations including the Liouville equation and various linear embedding techniques of nonlinear problems.